thewatermethod/resume-resume-ooh-la-la/src/entries/work/2016-providence-college.md

 start: 2016-03-01
 ---

--   Migrate the college's external site from Sharepoint to WordPress
+-   Migrated the college's external site from Sharepoint to WordPress
--   Develop custom WordPress themes
--   Develop dozens of WordPress blocks and plugins
--   Lead the migration of the WordPress editor experience into the modern React-based Gutenberg editor
+-   Developed many custom WordPress themes, blocks, and plugins and led the migration of the WP editor experience into the modern React-based Gutenberg editor
--   Lead the adoption of version control and change management
--   Integrate version control into the deployment chain
+-   Introduced and lead the adoption of version control and change management, including integrating version control into the deployment chain
--   Lead the college's Web Accessibility efforts as the Web Accessibility Coordinator
+-   Developed and lead the college’s Web Accessibility implementation plan
--   Push our team to adopt modern development tools, specifically Gulp and Webpack
+-   Pushed our team to adopt modern development tools, including Gulp and Webpack
--   Develop custom solutions for Microsoft Sharepoint using Typescript and React
+-   Developed custom solutions for Microsoft Sharepoint using Typescript and React
--   Modernize legacy front end Javascript by converting jQuery to vanilla Javascript
+-   Modernized legacy front end Javascript by converting jQuery to vanilla Javascript
--   Create serverless functions to offload tasks from WordPress to Azure
+-   Created serverless functions to offload tasks from WordPress to Azure
--   Support legacy academic app written in Laravel
+-   Migrated third-party legacy academic app written in Laravel to an on campus environment, and acted as a mentor and primary support to junior developer tasked with maintaining
--   Create digital signage using Raspberry Pi & Python/Flask
+-   Created digital signage using Raspberry Pi & Python/Flask

 #### Tech Stack